-GCU heads on the road for its second to last road contest of the regular season Wednesday, facing Fresno State in a game with large seeding implications for the Mountain West Championship, beginning March 7 in Las Vegas at the Thomas and Mack Center.Â
+Gran d Canyon heads on the road for its second-to-last road contest of the regular season Wednesday, facing Fresno State in a game with large seeding implications for the Mountain West Championship, which begins March 7 in Las Vegas at Thomas & Mack Center.Â

 AT A GLANCE

-- The Lopes are coming off a 20 point victory Saturday over Utah State, a game in which it held an opponent low 43 points, the fewest points scored by an opposing team since March 6, 2025 vs. Utah Tech (42).Â
+- The Lopes are coming off a 20-point victory Saturday over Utah State, a game in which it held the Aggies to an opponent-low 43 points, the fewest GCU has allowed since March 6, 2025, vs. Utah Tech (42).Â

-- Junior Julianna LaMendola is averaging 13.6 points and 6.9 rebounds per game in Mountain West play.
-LaMendola has recorded six straight double figure games and is second in the conference in shooting percentage against MW teams (47.8%).
+- GCU junior Julianna LaMendola is averaging 13.6 points and 6.9 rebounds per game in Mountain West play.
+LaMendola has recorded six consecutive double-figure scoring games and is second in the conference in shooting percentage against MW teams (47.8%).

 - The Lopes dished out 19 assists vs. the Aggies, second most this season.
 GCU is 4-1 this season when recording 18 or more assists in a game.Â

-- GCU holds a +65 rebounding advantage in Mountain West action, outrebounding opponents 630-565.
-The Lopes have 30 more offensive rebounds, led by Anisa Jeffries with 33 of her 95 on the offensive end.Â
+- GCU holds a plus-65 rebounding advantage in Mountain West action, outrebounding opponents 630-565.
+The Lopes have 30 more offensive rebounds, led by senior Anisa Jeffries with 33 of her 95 on the offensive end.Â

-- Jeffries leads the team with 25 steals in conference play, tied sixth most in the league at 1.6 steals per game.Â
+- Jeffries leads the team with 25 steals in conference play, tied for sixth most in the conference at 1.6 steals per game.Â

-- GCU forced 25 turnovers against Utah State, second most this season.
+- GCU forced 25 turnovers against Utah State for its second most this season.
 The Lopes have forced 51 turnovers over their last three games, 17 per game in that span.Â

 THIS GAME

 - Wednesday's game has big implications on MW Championship seeding.
-A win for GCU would clinch no lower than a six seed in Las Vegas, due to head to head advantage over Fresno State and enough space between Air Force and Wyoming despite if each team won out.Â
+A win for GCU would clinch no lower than a No. 6 seed in Las Vegas, due to its head-to-head advantage over Fresno State and enough space between Air Force and Wyoming despite if each team won out.Â

 - This is the first time GCU will face Fresno State on the road, winning both matchups in the series history at home.